Top 10 AI Video Transcription Tools in 2026

 Why it stands out: Strong meeting capture workflow, speaker handling, summaries, and team collaboration

-Descript is less of a note-taking tool and more of a media editing environment with transcription built in.
-It is especially strong for creators who want text-based editing, caption generation, podcast workflows, and AI-assisted media production.
+Descript is less of a note-taking tool and more of a media editing environment with transcription baked in.
+It's especially strong for creators who want text-based editing, caption generation, podcast workflows, and AI-assisted media production.

 Best for: Podcasters, YouTubers, video editors, and creator teams